Singapore skyline representing new launch condo market updates for 2026 and 2027

 Back in the central corridor, the upcoming pipeline has its own set of projects taking shape, and they come with very different economics.

 In the RCR and CCR pipeline, several major projects are currently in preparation.
-These include Dorset Road (UOL / Singapore Land, land cost $1,338 psf ppr) with an estimated yield of 428 units, Kallang Close (Frasers and Mitsubishi, land cost $1,415 psf ppr) projected at 470 units, and Dunearn House (CSC Land / Sekisui / Frasers) with an estimated yield of 380 units and a breakeven hovering around $2,558 psf.
+These include Dorset Road (UOL / Singapore Land, land cost $1,338 psf ppr) with an estimated yield of 428 units, Kallang Close (Frasers and Mitsubishi, land cost $1,415 psf ppr) projected at 470 units, and Dunearn House, which is slated to launch soon (CSC Land / Sekisui / Frasers), with an estimated yield of 380 units and a breakeven hovering around $2,558 psf.

 On the luxury end, Delfi Orchard (CDL) has a breakeven approaching $4,995 psf, a flagship CCR luxury product aimed squarely at the ultra-premium segment.
 Buyers eyeing these projects need to go in with their eyes wide open on the math: high land costs are usually passed on in full, leaving developers with almost no wiggle room on their launch prices.